-- There is a substantial amount of theory to undertake in Year 10. - There is a substantial amount of coursework to undertake in Year 11. - You need to be creative and be able to sketch your ideas. - You need good organisation skills to be able to complete coursework and to stick to interim deadlines on time. - IT is required for word processing and CAD Skills. - Students will need good planning, communication and presentation skills.
-As there is an examination at the end of the course, good subject recall and revision skills will be required - · Behaviour to demonstrate compliance with health and safety regulations in the workshop - The ability to listen to feedback and implement this in their work.
+- There is a substantial amount of theory to undertake in Year 10. - There is a substantial amount of coursework to undertake in Year 11. - You need to be creative and be able to sketch your ideas. - · You need good organisation skills to be able to complete coursework and to stick to interim deadlines on time. - IT is required for word processing and CAD Skills. - The ability to listen to feedback and implement this in their work.